techmyth/techmyth.github.io/content/posts/vmware-vshd.en.md

 ![Text](/img/2021-07-25_12-06_1.webp)

 An optional requirement is the association of a DNS name to the IP used in the installation process.
-In the following screen we can see how to register a DNS name `FQDN` using Powershell from a Windows console
+In the following screen we can see how to register a DNS name `FQDN` using PowerShell from a Windows console

 ```text
 Windows PowerShell